 (A) In accordance with section 4765.05 of the Revised Code, the board may appoint a regional physician advisory board (RPAB), or a regional director, to oversee the delivery of prehospital emergency medical services in that region.

-(B) Each RPAB shall be composed of no more than nine physicians who meet all of the following criteria:
+(B) Each RPAB shall be composed of no more than twelve physicians, unless otherwise approved by the board, who meet all of the following criteria:

 (1) Possess knowledge and experience in or related to emergency medical services;